alongidron/molgurath_wiki/character/first-deities.md

 permalink: /characters/first-deities
 ---
 # Supreme Deities
-The Supreme Deities are the most powerful creatures in Monstrum.
-Monstrum created some of them to entertain himself because he is just a planet and enjoys watching the creatures living on him and some got trop by him.
+The Supreme Deities are the most powerful creatures in molgurath. molgurath created some of them to entertain himself because he is just a planet and enjoys watching the creatures living on him and some got trop by him.
-some of The Supreme Deities have the most important roles, so Monstrum made sure they would be unkillable.
+some of The Supreme Deities have the most important roles, so molgurath made sure they would be unkillable.
 If they somehow die, there will be a major catastrophe in the world.

 ## Characters
 ###  [Yeng and Yen](first-deities/Yeng_and_Yen.md)